Do You Need a Box Spring?

 As we mentioned earlier, there are plenty of foundation options on the market for all kinds of sleepers.
 But when it comes to looking for a box spring alternative, there are really only two others to consider: the foundation and platform bed.
 Here’s how they differ.

 - Foundation: As the name suggests, this is a type of foundation that provides a very sturdy surface for beds to lay on.
 Usually made from wooden slats, this box spring alternative pairs well with hybrid mattresses and other soft bed types.
+There are many different types of bed foundations – check out our handy guide to learn how to choose the right kind of bed foundation you need.

 - Platform: A platform bed frame combines the idea of mattress support with a bed frame and usually comes with little wooden legs for a bit of lift.
 Some options also include extra storage space, which can be great for small spaces.
 However, platform beds tend to be a little pricier than other alternatives.
+Platform beds are often mistaken for panel beds, but one of the main differences between them is that you don’t need a foundation or a box spring to put a mattress on a platform bed, while you will need one of those for a panel bed.
+Check out our article on the differences between panel beds and platform beds to see which one is right for you.

 Strong, simple, storage friendly.